booktoshi/MetaMerger/README.md

 This script works with the metadata trait JSON sheets provided when using the **Hashlips Art Generator Template** https://github.com/hashlips-lab/art-engine-template to generate your metadata and/or artwork.
 You must have the trait sheets that Hashlips generates when used.
 This is also assuming that you are using one of the auto-inscribers created by https://github.com/martinseeger2002 | https://github.com/martinseeger2002/dogcoin_ordinal_auto_inscriber

-### Pre-Requisite 1: First Mint your Collection using https://github.com/martinseeger2002/dogcoin_ordinal_auto_inscriber
+### Pre-Requisite 1: First Mint your Collection using https://github.com/booktoshi/doginals **with** https://github.com/martinseeger2002/dogcoin_ordinal_auto_inscriber
 ### Pre-Requisite 2: Download this folder and save it in a easy-to-find place on your computer https://github.com/booktoshi/NR-MetaMerger/archive/refs/heads/main.zip
 ### Pre-Requisite 3: Python3 https://realpython.com/installing-python/
 ### Pre-Requisite 4: Hashlips https://github.com/hashlips-lab/art-engine-template